ChatGPT x HeyGen | Turn prompts into AI videos instantly

 Ask ChatGPT to outline a lesson, then generate a structured, avatar‑narrated training video from the same conversation into a complete lesson module in minutes.

-Prompt ChatGPT for scroll-stopping social copy, then use HeyGen to produce the video version sized, scripted, and produced for TikTok, Instagram, or LinkedIn without leaving the chat.
+Prompt ChatGPT for scroll-stopping social copy, then use HeyGen to generate the video version—sized, scripted, and produced for TikTok, Instagram, or LinkedIn—without leaving the chat.

 Product demos and updates

-Draft a product update announcement in ChatGPT, then turn it into an avatar-led video for your customers, team, or stakeholders directly from the thread you’ve already written.
+Draft a product update announcement in ChatGPT, then convert it to an avatar-led video for your customers, team, or stakeholders right from the thread you already wrote.

 Start creating videos with AI